 This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
-All children treated for a brain tumor, including DIG, should have life-long, follow-up care.
+After-treatment care recommendations are specific to each child.

-The child’s family is encouraged to organize and keep a record of the child’s medical information.
+You are encouraged to organize and keep a personal record of the child’s medical information.
+The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.

 Some children continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type of tumor, side effects, health insurance rules, and your family’s personal preferences.
 Talk with your health care team about your child’s ongoing medical care and any concerns you have about his or her future health.

 If a doctor who was not directly involved in your child’s care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
 Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout his or her lifetime.

 The next section in this guide is Survivorship and it describes how to cope with challenges in everyday life after a diagnosis of DIG.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.